 If your teeth only need a little bit of whitening or if you're only interested in maintaining the current level of tooth whiteness, there are a variety of low concentration products such as toothpastes, mouth washes, and chewing gums that help to whiten teeth.
 You can help your teeth along by avoiding products that cause staining.
 This means refraining from drinking red wine during your meals, cutting back on your coffee and tea drinking, avoiding heavily dyed foods like berries and candy, and quitting smoking.

 Before you decide to do any sort of teeth whitening, you should talk to your dentist.
 He or she will need to examine you and ask you questions to see if your body may have a reaction to the bleaching.
 The risks associated with tooth whitening include sensitive teeth, receding gums, reduction of tooth enamel, and oral irritation, but only in certain cases.
-If you are unhappy with your stained teeth and want to brighten your smile, may we suggest you talk to the team at Fairlawn Dental Centre if you are in the Ottawa area - they are experts in all the latest techniques!
+If you are unhappy with your stained teeth and want to brighten your smile, may we suggest you talk to the expert team at Lake Street Dental if you are in the area - they are experts in all the latest techniques!